dcs3spp/dcs3spp-tyk-docs-merge-test/tyk-docs/content/basic-config-and-security/security/dashboard/create-users.md

 Dashboard users have twofold access to the dashboard: they can access both the Dashboard API and the dashboard itself, it is possible to generate users that have read-only access to certain sections of the dashboard and the underlying API.

-Dashboard users are not the same as developer portal users ([developers]({{< ref "tyk-developer-portal/tyk-portal-classic/portal-concepts#developers" >}})), the user records are stored completely separately, and have different mechanics around user creation, management and access.
+Dashboard users are not the same as developer portal users (a.k.a. [developers]({{< ref "tyk-developer-portal/tyk-portal-classic/portal-concepts#developers" >}})).
+The credentials are stored independently and have different mechanics relating to registration, management and access.
 For example, it is not possible to log into the developer portal using a dashboard account.

 ## Creating a Dashboard User